Geography & Environmental Science

 GEO 450 Cr.1-6

-Internship in Geography and Earth Science
+Internship in Geography and Environmental Science

-This internship experience is an academically relevant field experience in geography or earth science within government, industry, business, nonprofit, or community agency.
-The internship must be arranged through Career Services and approved by a faculty supervisor in the Department of Geography and Earth Science.
+This internship experience is an academically relevant field experience in geography or environmental science within government, industry, business, nonprofit, or community agency.
+The internship must be arranged through Career Services and approved by a faculty supervisor in the Department of Geography and Environmental Science.
 Students must participate in the internship experience during the semester for which they are registered for academic credit.
 No more than three credits may be applied to a major or minor in geography and earth science.
 Repeatable for credit - maximum 12.
 Consent of instructor.
 Pass/Fail grading.
-Offered Fall, Spring, Summer.
+Offered Fall, Winter, Spring, Summer.

 GEO 455/555 Cr.3